Terms used:

 Final Result

-The final result in each Regional Event will determine the competitors eligible to enter the applicable Canadian Figure Skating Championships or the Canada Cup based on normal quota of entries
+The final result in each Regional Event will determine the competitors eligible to enter the Canadian Figure Skating Championships or Skate Canada Cup based on normal quota of entries

 Normal Quota of Entries

-Selection of entries from Regional Synchronized Skating Championships to the applicable Canadian Figure Skating Championships or Canada Cup is as follows:
+Selection of entries from Regional Synchronized Skating Championships to the Canadian Figure Skating Championships or Skate Canada Cup is as follows:

 REGION